-As of the Record Date, 316,243,575 shares of our common stock were outstanding and entitled to vote.
-A quorum is at least a majority of the voting power represented by the shares of our common stock, or 158,121,788 shares.
+As of the Record Date, 314,974,918 shares of our common stock were outstanding and entitled to vote.
+A quorum is at least a majority of the voting power represented by the shares of our common stock, or 157,487,460 shares.
 Abstentions and broker shares, which are shares held in street name, that are voted as to any matter presented at the meeting will be included in determining the number of shares present or represented at the Annual Meeting.
-Broker shares that are not voted on any matter at the Annual Meeting will not be included in determining the number of shares present or represented.
+Broker shares that are not voted on any matter at the Annual Meeting will not be included in determining the number of shares present or represented at the Annual Meeting.
+If a quorum is not presented.
 A quorum must be present or represented at the Annual Meeting for any action to be taken.
 If a quorum is not present or represented, the holders of a majority of the shares entitled to vote who are present or represented at the Annual Meeting, or the chairman of the meeting, may adjourn the Annual Meeting until a quorum is present or represented.
 The time and place of the adjourned meeting will be announced when the adjournment is taken, and no other notice will be given.